jhap1982/giveituruguay/2017/2017-04-27 - Amelie Arena, Tampa, FL, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-Hard to Concentrate
+6. Hard to Concentrate
-Me and My Friends
+7. Me and My Friends
-Sick Love
+8. Sick Love
-Don't Forget Me
+9. Don't Forget Me
-Go Robot
+10. Go Robot
-Californication
+11. Californication
-What Is Soul? jam
+12. What Is Soul? jam
-Detroit
+13. Detroit
-Suck My Kiss
+14. Suck My Kiss
-Soul to Squeeze
+15. Soul to Squeeze
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-I'll Be Back part of JOSH
+17. I'll Be Back part of JOSH
-Goodbye Angels
+18. Goodbye Angels
-Give It Away
+19. Give It Away

 ## Notes